-The United Nations Global Counter-Terrorism Strategy (General Assembly resolution 60/288) was adopted by consensus by all Member States on 8 September 2006.
-It reaffirmed respect for human rights and the rule of law as the fundamental basis for the fight against terrorism.
-In particular, Member States reaffirmed that the promotion and protection of human rights for all and respect for the rule of law are essential to all components of the Strategy, and recognized that effective counter-terrorism measures and the protection of human rights are not conflicting goals, but complementary and mutually reinforcing.
+The United Nations Global Counter-Terrorism Strategy (General Assembly resolution 60/288) was adopted by consensus by all Member States on 8 September 2006 and has since then been reaffirmed on a biannual basis, lastly by General Assembly resolution 66/282 of 12 July 2012.
+The Strategy reaffirms respect for human rights and the rule of law as the fundamental basis for the fight against terrorism.
+In particular, Member States reaffirmed that the promotion and protection of human rights for all and respect for the rule of law are essential to all components of the Strategy, and recognized that effective counter- terrorism measures and the protection of human rights are not conflicting goals, but complementary and mutually reinforcing.

 In order to assist States in this regard, the Task Force formed the Working Group on Protecting Human Rights while Countering Terrorism, which is led by the Office of the United Nations High Commissioner for Human Rights (OHCHR).
-Members include the Special Rapporteur on the promotion and protection of human rights while countering terrorism, the United Nations Office on Drugs and Crime, the Counter-Terrorism Executive Directorate, the Office of Legal Affairs, the United Nations Interregional Crime and Justice Research Institute, the International Maritime Organization and the 1267 Monitoring Team.
-The Office for the Coordination of Humanitarian Affairs (OCHA) participates as an observer.
+Members include the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, the United Nations Office on Drugs and Crime (UNODC), the Counter-Terrorism Committee Executive Directorate (CTED), the Office of Legal Affairs (OLA), the United Nations Interregional Crime and Justice Research Institute (UNICRI), the International Maritime Organization (IMO), the International Criminal Police Organization (INTERPOL), and the 1267/1988 Monitoring Team.
+The International Committee of the Red Cross (ICRC), the Office for the Coordination of Humanitarian Affairs (OCHA), and the United Nations High Commissioner for Refugees (UNHCR) participate as observers.

 The Guides have been prepared to assist Member States in strengthening the protection of human rights in the context of countering terrorism.
 They aim to provide guidance on how Member States can adopt human rights-compliant measures in a number of counter-terrorism areas.
-The Guides also identify the critical human rights issues raised in these areas and highlight the relevant human rights principles and standards that must be respected.
+The Guides also identify the critical human Counter-Terrorrism Implementation Task Force CTITF rights issues raised in these areas and highlight the relevant human rights principles and standards that must be respected.

 Each Guide comprises an introduction and a set of guiding principles and guidelines, which provide specific guidance to Member States based on universal principles and standards, followed by an explanatory text containing theoretical examples and descriptions of good practices.
-Each Guide is supported by reference materials, which include references to relevant international human rights treaties and conventions, United Nations standards and norms, as well as general comments, jurisprudence and conclusions of human rights mechanisms; and to reports of United Nations independent experts, best practice examples and relevant documents prepared by United Nations entities and organizations.
+Each Guide is supported by reference materials, which include relevant international human rights treaties and conventions, United Nations standards and norms, as well as general comments, jurisprudence and conclusions of human rights mechanisms and reports of United Nations independent experts, best practice examples and relevant documents prepared by United Nations entities and organizations.